 - That the Memorandum can be widely interpreted – which it can’t

-- That you always have the best interests of our relatives at heart – which you don’t
+- That you always have the best interests of our relatives at heart – which you don’t"

-Mr John also gives the misleading impression that a growing number of parents are supporting CVT's reforms.
+The charity's CEO also gives the misleading impression that a growing number of parents are supporting CVT's reforms.
 We can confidently say that this is untrue.
 Already at the parents meeting before Open Day in July an overwhelming majority opposed the CVT's plans (see below, 5 July 2014).
 Since then, many more have joined a group that now has over seventy named parents and relatives of Botton Village.
 They simply want to ensure that their relatives can continue to properly live with co-workers and enjoy the genuine longterm relationships with their co-workers, as they know and trust them to care for and support their loved ones.
 They feel that this friendship, community and committment are what they have come to Botton for, and feel betrayed that CEO Huw John and his team would take this away from them.

-7 October 2014 - Young co-workers (young guest volunteers) from two CVT communities, Delrow and Botton, have written to the management to describe their profound concerns about the ongoing changes and their effects on the lives of the villagers, the people needing support.
+October 2014 - Young co-workers add their voice in support of Delrow and Botton communities.
+Young co-workers (young guest volunteers) from two CVT communities, Delrow and Botton, have written to the management to describe their profound concerns about the ongoing changes and their effects on the lives of the villagers, the people needing support.
 Continue reading

 October 2014 - Listen here to a BBC Radio Interview regarding Botton with an appeal to CVT to pause and talk to co-workers and other stakeholders before making substantial changes to the community.

-29 September 2014 - Please also show support for and solidarity with other CVT communities where the elimination of vocational Camphill co-workers is already well advanced: Delrow, the Grange and Oaklands Park.
+September 2014 - Action for the Grange goes live.
+Please also show support for other CVT communities where the elimination of vocational Camphill co-workers is already well advanced: Delrow, the Grange and Oaklands Park.
 We all want to preserve the co-worker life-sharing model and the autonomy and self-direction of Camphill communities, and are therefore working together to further our joint aim.
 Visit the new website for Action for The Grange.

 Open Letter - 'Three Communities Convention' - Botton, Delrow and The Grange